hotwax/preorder/README.md

 - Build the application using following command
   `ionic build`

+- Login into firebase
+  `firebase login`

+- Run following command to deploy to firebase hosting `firebase deploy --only hosting:sm-dev`

 ## How to build application in different environment or modes(staging, production, qa, etc)?

 As there is a bug in Ionic cli due to which we cannot pass flag variables for commands (See [#4669](https://github.com/ionic-team/ionic-cli/issues/4642)).
 To build application in different modes we need to use vue-cli-service to build and then use the built app using capacitor copy command further.